Health Care: COVID-19

 Work restrictions for health care workers exposed to SARS-CoV-2

-- There are no work restrictions.
-Test immediately (but not earlier than 24 hours) following exposure, and every three to seven days, with the final test occurring five to seven days after their last exposure (i.e., last day the positive household member is considered infectious).
+In most circumstances, there are no work restrictions, as long as the health care worker remains asymptomatic.
+Test immediately (but not earlier than 24 hours) following exposure and then every 48 hours, with the final test occurring five to seven days after last exposure (i.e., last day the positive household member is considered infectious).
 If the health care worker is not able to isolate from the positive household member, the last day of exposure is the last day the household member is considered infectious (generally 10 days).

 Health care worker exposure risk assessment